Stefan-Ladwig/GB-chess/Readme.md

 - end game screen
 - option for a player to resign or offer a draw
 - chess clock
-    -> font for digits
+    - font for digits
-    -> menu to set/reset time
+    - menu to set/reset time
-    -> keeping track of time
+    - keeping track of time
-    -> ending, when time ran out
+    - ending, when time ran out
 - after selecting a piece, only legal squares are selectable
 - calculating and displaying material advantage

-(with a lot of enthusiasm:
+<br>maybe with a lot of enthusiasm:
  - rudimentary chess bot to play against
- - playable through link cable)
+ - playable through link cable

  Also a lot of playtesting to find bugs should be done!